-The Master of Science in Cyber Security is designed to equip students with the latest knowledge and skills in Cyber Security and privacy.
-Graduates of the program will be employable by both businesses and governments that have important information assets to be protected from increasingly sophisticated cyber-attacks.
+The Master of Science in Cybersecurity is designed to equip students with the latest knowledge and skills in information security and privacy.
+Graduates of the program are employable by both businesses and governments that have important information assets to be protected from increasingly sophisticated cyber-attacks.
 Specific educational objectives of the program include:

-• Able to apply security techniques to analyze and evaluate the security risk of information systems and networks.
+• Ability to apply security techniques to analyze and evaluate the security risk of information systems and networks.

-• Able to design information systems and networks with security controls to minimize security risks.
+• Ability to design information systems and networks with security controls to minimize security risks.